Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

 4. Clicking a Pipeline step opens a side panel on the right showing details, including *logs* in the *Logs* tab.

-5. Select *Main* from the dropdown to see the logs from the main container for that step.
+5. Select *main* from the dropdown to see the logs from the main container for that step.
 ![pipeline-run-logs](pipeline-run-logs.png)

 6. Wait until all Pipeline steps are complete and marked in green.